 Don’t let a common recruiting mistake prevent you from hiring the right executive.

-Whether you’re looking for the perfect CIO or the right CEO, any C-level position is going to be difficult and expensive to fill.
+Any position is going to be difficult and expensive to fill in today's job market.
 And, unfortunately, it’s all too easy to make common mistakes throughout the process that can undermine your efforts.

 10 Common Recruiting Mistakes: